MEET THE GYRL LAB

 Ellen enjoys working in women’s health because it is so understudied.
 For too long women with menstrual pain have been with limited options for therapies and treatments.
 The research we are doing is taking steps forward in understanding the basic mechanisms behind the pain and she enjoys figuring out the “why”.

-Sarah is originally from St. Louis, MO and she graduated from Loyola University Chicago in 2020 with her BS in Behavioral and Cognitive Neuroscience & Psychology.
-She has a strong research background in sensory modalities and is interested in how menstrual pain may influence these mechanisms.
-She is also passionate about advocating for women’s independent access to health care and pain management related to pelvic disorders.
-She aims to pursue a PhD in Clinical Psychology and hopes to make positive change for women not only in healthcare but in science and education too.
+Sarah is originally from St. Louis, MO and graduated from Loyola University Chicago in 2020 with a BS in Behavioral and Cognitive Neuroscience & Psychology.
+Sarah has a strong research background in sensory modalities and is interested in how menstrual pain may influence these mechanisms.
+Sarah is also passionate about advocating for independent access to health care for those who menstruate, and pain management related to chronic conditions.

 DR. MATT KMIECIK